CircleCI-Archived/orb-starter-kit/README.md

 Before getting started you will need the the following things:
 1. A CircleCI account.
 2. Git installed and configured locally.
-3. A CircleCI [Personal API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) (Must be Org admin to claim a namespace and publish production Orbs)
+3. A CircleCI [Personal API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) (Must be Org admin to claim a namespace and publish production Orbs).
-4. A GitHub [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) (Requires Repo access and Admin Org if pushing to an Org that is not your personal account)
+4. A GitHub [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) (Requires Repo access and Admin Org if pushing to an Org that is not your personal account).

 ## Usage